frctl/fractal-docs/docs/api/endpoints/fractal-cli.md

 * `path` - *String*

 Get the value of a configuration setting, identified by it's `path`.
-For a complete list of configuration values see the ~@TODOLINK @web-config', 'web configuration') }} documentation.
+For a complete list of configuration values see the [web configuration](../../guide/web/configuration-reference.html) documentation.

 ```js
 console.log(fractal.web.get('builder.dest')); // 'dist/output'